sinduff/DataRep_Project/ReadMe.md

 The relevant sections of the program are outlined below.

-1. **app** - defines the route to the relevant files to access for the server.
+1. **@app.route()** - defines the route to the relevant files to access for the server.
+2. **@app.route('/employees')** - calls the function getAll from the file eeDAO.py.
+The link is tested using curl statements, each of which are included above each of the @app.route statements.
+0
+3. **@app.route('/employees/1')** - calls the findById function, and returns the database record equal to the id number at the end of the statement.
+4. **@app.route('/employees', methods=['POST'])** - using the POST method, this function calls the create function and is used to create a new record for the database.